How to Recognize & Treat Sex Addiction

 - Compulsive masturbation.
 This behavior may occur impulsively in inappropriate environments.

 - Viewing pornography obsessively.
 Individuals with sex addiction may spend hours a day watching online pornography.
 As the addiction grows, the type of porn watched has to increase in intensity, or they won’t be able to find satisfaction.
 Pornography that once would have disgusted now becomes appealing.
 This may include child pornography or violent pornography, and viewing may lead to acting out sexually in illegal ways.
 It may also include searching for willing partners online.

 - Having obsessive thoughts.
-Individual might become so obsessed they become preoccupied with sex.
+The individual might become so obsessed that they become preoccupied with sex.
 They may try to stop thinking about it or express a desire to stop, but self-imposed limits won’t succeed.

-- Ignoring important relationships and obligations to focus on sex.
-Addicted individuals often ignore important events and people, including work and personal obligations, because they are obsessed with sex.
+- Ignoring meaningful relationships and obligations to focus on sex.
+Addicted individuals often ignore important events and people, including work and personal commitments, because they are obsessed with sex.
 If they cannot have sex when desired, they may become angry or irritable.

-- Continuing to have multiple partners despite serious consequences.
-Individuals who continue to pursue sexual gratification despite relationship problems, work problems, health problems and legal problems demonstrate signs of addiction.
-Possible health problems may include contracting a sexually transmitted disease such as HIV/AIDS, chlamydia or gonorrhea.
+- Continuing to have multiple partners despite severe consequences.
+Individuals who continue to pursue sexual gratification despite relationship problems, work problems, health problems, and legal problems demonstrate signs of addiction.
+Possible health problems may include contracting a sexually transmitted disease such as HIV/AIDS, chlamydia, or gonorrhea.

 - Organizing life around sexual activities.
 When the only thing that matters is having sex, and other important obligations are second in importance, the individual may be a sex addict.

 If you identify with three or more of these behaviors, that may indicate sex addiction.

 The American Psychiatric Association identified criteria that professionals could use to diagnose hypersexual disorder, which applies only to individuals over the age of 18.